Meet our Counselors + Wellness Service Providers

-Our Traverse City counseling office is excited to help you find the best counselor and naturopath for your needs.
+Our Traverse City counseling office is excited to help you find the best counselor and natural wellness providers for your needs.
 Mental Wellness Counseling has counselors that can serve clients across the lifespan.
 We have counselors that focus on:

 - New parent counseling

 - Middle School issues of bullying, self esteem, eating issues, and self harm

 - Video Game Addiction counseling

 - High School issues of fitting in, low achievement, college preparation, executive functioning, and study skills building.